aoskarih/Vibrations-with-AIMS/README.md

 + `run_vib.sh`\
 Sets up a directory and runs vibrational calculations.
 Make sure that script really finds AIMS.

-+ `run_all.sh`\
-Runs the script specified as a parameter in every subdirectory.
-For example in "*vibrations*" directory you could do `./run_all.sh run_vib.sh` and the script will start all the vibrational calculations.

 + `set_delta.sh`\
 If you want to change the delta used in the vibrational calculations, then run this script with the new delta as a parameter before first step.